hpcuantwerpen/UAntwerpen-modules/docs/easybuild.md

         used by `production` to the sources path so that sources that are already on the system don't need to be downloaded again.

+-   Robot search path.

+    -   The goal of our settings is that we ensure as much as possible that for installed modules EasyBuild will find the EasyConfig used for that install.
+Therefore we put the repository of installed EasyConfigs first in the robot path, even though that is not commonly done.

+        This does have a negative aspect also though: When re-installing a module after a change to the EasyConfig, we need to re-install each package that needs to be reinstalled by hand from the directory of the corresponding EasyConfig, or the old one in the repository will be used instead.

+    -   We use the `EASYBUILD_ROBOT_PATHS` environment variable so that dependency resolution is not turned on by default and the `-r` option remains available for users to add additional directories to the front of the search path.

+    -   After that comes the default name for the user repository, if present and if the `user` module is being loaded.

+    -   Next comes the system repository as can be obtained from `etc/SystemDefinition.lua`.

+    -   Next we add the default EasyBuilders repository.

+-   EasyConfig search path for `-S` and `--search`: No additional directories are used at the moment.
+    This can be changed should we chose to pull in additional repositories.

+-   EasyBlocks:

+    -   In user mode, if there is a user repository and if it contains an easyblocks subdirectory, then that one has the highest priority (but looks like it has to go at the end of the list).

+    -   In all modes, the next highest priority are the EasyBlocks in the `easyblocks` subdirectory in the system EasyBuild repository.

+    -   Last in line are the EasyBlocks from the EasyBuild distribution that is being used.

+-   Configuration files: These are in the `easybuild/config` subdirectory of the system repo and the similar subdirectory in `UserRepo` of the user installation.

+    In the order in which they should be read, so the later one wins on the earlier ones:

+    1. In all modes, `easybuild-production.cfg`

+    2. In `user` mode only, `easybuild-user.cfg`

+    3. In all modes, `easybuild-production-<stackname>-<stackversion>.cfg` where the stack name for the `system` version is also the regular stack name.

+    4. In `user` mode, `easybuild-user-<stackname>-<stackversion>.cfg`